-Fast fashion, which refers to the business model within the fashion industry that relies on cheap and speedy production of low quality clothing to meet the latest and newest trends, has detrimental effects on the environment.
-This ever-growing throwaway culture generates an estimated 92 million tonnes of textiles waste globally every year, and is expected to soar up to 134 million tonnes a year by 2030.
+Fast fashion refers to the business model within the fashion industry that relies on cheap and speedy production of low-quality clothing to meet the latest and newest trends.
+Unsurprisingly, this industry has detrimental effects on the environment.
+This ever-growing throwaway culture generates an estimated 92 million tonnes of textile waste globally every year and is expected to soar up to 134 million tonnes a year by 2030.
 What’s more, the fast-paced manufacturing process of the industry contributes to nearly 10% of global carbon emissions and nearly 20% of global wastewater.
 While the average shopper has likely purchased from textile and environmental polluters before, here are seven of the biggest fast fashion companies to avoid moving forward.

 One could make the argument that Zara was the first fast fashion company in the world.
 First coined by the New York Times in the early 1990s, Spanish apparel giant Zara famously touted its ability to turn a garment from the design stage to being sold in stores in only 15 days.
 Nearly three decades later, the retail house now puts out 12,000 new designs and manufactures more than 450 million clothing items every day.
 It’s without a doubt one of the fastest clothing turnover in the fashion industry.
 Though the clothing company has announced plans to use only cotton and polyester materials that are both sustainable and recyclable, as well as reducing and offsetting all emissions by 2040, it is nowhere near enough to combat its current fast fashion business model and high carbon footprint in its supply chains, which the company has made no mention to slow down.